JosticeMan/BeatBot/README.md

 # BeatBot:

   Possible BackStory: <br />

-  In the distant future, the world has been taken over by dancing robots.
-You are one of the few humans left in the world <br />
+  <p> In the distant future, the world has been taken over by dancing robots.
+You are one of the few humans left in the world
   that went into hiding following the robotic takeover.
-Your goal is to challenge these robots to fights and win.  <br />
+Your goal is to challenge these robots to fights and win.
-  Luckily, these robots allow their challengers to pick the beats, difficulty, and song, giving you the upperhand. <br />
+  Luckily, these robots allow their challengers to pick the beats, difficulty, and song, giving you the upperhand.
   Don't let this advantage go to waste!
-You are one of the last hopes that humanity have to survive!
+You are one of the last hopes that humanity have to survive! </p>

-# Teams:
+# Development Teams:

 Main Game: <br />